richardcruzde/DevSavant/wp-content/plugins/genesis-blocks/readme.txt

 3. Some of the many blocks included in Genesis Blocks

 == Changelog ==

+= 3.0.1 =
+* Changed: Bump the minimum required PHP version to 8.1.

 = 3.0.0 =
 * Breaking change: Deprecate the Call To Action block in favor of Core blocks.
 This will automatically convert your Call To Action blocks to Core blocks when opening the block editor.
 The blocks should look mainly the same, but there could be some styling changes, especially if you have custom styling for classes other than 'gb-block-cta'.